Tiamatt/AwsCICDPipeline/source-code-dotnet-web-app/README.md

 ```
 webBuilder.UseKestrel(options => { options.Listen(IPAddress.Any, 80); });
 ```
-Your code should look like:
+Your code should look like this:
 ```
 public static IHostBuilder CreateHostBuilder(string[] args) =>
             Host.CreateDefaultBuilder(args)